M1 motorway: M1 widening and variable speed limits, junctions 25–28 (Nottingham to Mansfield)

-M1 widening and variable speed limits, junctions 13-16 (Milton Keynes South to Northampton West)
+M1 widening and variable speed limits, junctions 13–16 (Milton Keynes South to Northampton West)

-National Highways converted the existing 23 mi section of the M1 between Milton Keynes and Northampton (J13-J16) into an all-lane-running (ALR) smart motorway consisting of four lanes running in both directions without a hard shoulder, with the project's estimated cost being £373 million.
-Construction began in January 2018, with the scheme opening in stages until March 2023, when the project was fully complete.
+National Highways converted the existing 23 mi section of the M1 between Milton Keynes and Northampton (J13-J16) into an all-lane-running (ALR) smart motorway consisting of four lanes running in both directions without a hard shoulder, with the project's cost being £373 million.
+Construction began in January 2018, with the scheme opening in stages until 9 March 2023, when the project was fully complete.

 Other proposals

-There are plans to reduce the speed limit between M1 junctions 33 to 34, by Rotherham to 60 mph, to reduce levels of nitrogen dioxide.
-The plans are to be implemented before October 2020 and the trial period is expected to last from 12 to 15 months.
+The speed limit between M1 junctions 33 to 34, near Rotherham, has been reduced to 60 mph, to reduce levels of nitrogen dioxide.
+The plans were to be implemented before October 2020, and as of August 2023 the speed limit reduction is still in place.